 Why Might Kids Benefit from Children’s Therapy?

-The are many reasons a pediatrician, educator, or other professional might refer you to a children’s therapist.
+There are many reasons a pediatrician, educator, or other professional might suggest children’s therapy or refer you to a children’s therapist.
 It is often when children are having a hard time coping with difficult situations.
 Such as parental divorce, a family member dying, not making friends at school, and getting bullied at school.
 As well as changing schools or teachers, experiencing or witnessing abuse or violence, etc. When a child isn’t considered to be functioning or developing properly, they may have exhibit some of the symptoms outlined above.
 Children’s therapy can help kids and parents address these difficult situations and behaviors in order to lead more fulfilling lives.

 What Can I Expect from Children’s Therapy in San Diego?